OUR

 Non-Member Tickets

 Our services will be in person this year.
-We are working hard to create robust, meaningful and spiritually uplifting services.
-If you are not a member of the temple, you may purchase non-member guest tickets, $175 for a single service ticket, and $550 for an all service ticket.
+Our clergy are creating robust, meaningful, and spiritually uplifting services.
+If you are not a member of the temple, you may purchase non-member guest tickets, $200 for a single service ticket, and $700 for an all service ticket.
 An all service ticket gives you access to all of the services during the course of the two weeks.
+Non-member ticket prices can be applied toward membership until December 31, 2023.

 CONTEMPLATIVE BEACH EXPERIENCE